gilhrpenner/convex-files-control/LLM.md

   You must store those in your own app tables.
 - Access control is enforced by access keys.
 The component does not verify who the access key belongs to; your app does.
+- Virtual paths (if you use them) are globally unique within the component.
+  Multi-tenant apps should namespace paths at the app layer (e.g., `/tenant/<id>/...`).
 - The component supports Convex storage and Cloudflare R2 only.
 - File transfer and metadata computation may download the full file into memory (important for very large files).